awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 )
 ```

  The `max_batch_size` helps you to tune the performance of the Amazon Comprehend function calls\.
 A large batch size trades off faster performance for greater memory usage on the Aurora cluster\.
-For more information, see [Performance considerations for Aurora Machine Learning](#aurora-ml-performance)\.
+For more information, see [Performance considerations for Aurora machine learning](#aurora-ml-performance)\.

  For information about parameters and return types for the sentiment detection functions in Amazon Comprehend, see [DetectSentiment](https://docs.aws.amazon.com/comprehend/latest/dg/API_DetectSentiment.html)